ennuicastr/libavjs-webcodecs-polyfill/README.md

 The framerate reported to video codecs is the nearest whole number to the input framerate.
 This should usually only affect bitrate and latency calculations, as each frame is individually timestamped.

-The `options` parameter of `VideoEncoder.encode`, which should allow insisting on I-frames, is not supported.